-13.2 The buildings at risk are:

-- Lower Chesham Hall, Bell Lane, Bury which is Grade II\ listed.
+- 13.1 No additional structures were listed in the 2019/20 period. - 13.2 The buildings at risk are: - Lower Chesham Hall, Bell Lane, Bury which is Grade II listed.
 Bury Council and Historic England have had a number of discussions with the owner about cross-funding the repair through the development of adjacent land, although there has been new positive outcome as of yet.
 The building remains in risk category C (slow decay; no solution agreed). - Church of St Marie, Manchester Road, Bury which is Grade II listed and was added to the list in 2018.
 There has been considerable structural movement of the tower resulting in fractured stone and heavy rainwater leakage into the interior.
 The Heritage Lottery Fund are supporting a repair project with their Grants for Places of Worship scheme.
 The church is identified as risk category B (immediate risk of further rapid deterioration or loss of fabric; solution agreed but not yet implemented). - Church of St Paul, Crow Lane, Ramsbottom which is Grade II listed.
 The spire is structurally unstable and leaning.
-The church remains in risk category D (slow decay; solution agreed but not yet implemented).

-- Church of All Saints, Church Lane, Stand which is Grade I listed.
+The church remains in risk category D (slow decay; solution agreed but not yet implemented). - Church of All Saints, Church Lane, Stand which is Grade I listed.
 Repair works have been completed to resolve structural movement of the tower funded under the Heritage Lottery Fund's Grants for Places of Worship scheme.
 There are still considerable problems relating to the presence of embedded iron within the masonry and a further phase of repair work is required.
-The church remains in risk category C (slow decay; no solution agreed). - 10.4 The Conservation Areas at risk are Bury Town Centre and Rowlands/ Brookbottoms. - 10.5 Table below shows the listed building applications that were determined between 1st April 2018 and 31st March 2019.
+The church remains in risk category C (slow decay; no solution agreed). - 10.4 The Conservation Areas at risk are Bury Town Centre and Rowlands/ Brookbottoms. - 10.5 Table below shows the listed building applications that were determined between 1st April 2019 and 31st March 2020.